 Learn how to make your own compost, and you free yourself from lugging home heavy bags of soil, often from endangered peat bogs.
-Making your own compost is a lovely way to recycle, and watch nature in action: turning leftover food into beautiful black fertile soil, to help grow your own food and flowers.
+Making your own compost is watching nature in action.
+Turn leftover food into beautiful black fertile soil, to grow your own food and flowers.
+All you need is a good compost bin (don’t use ‘Green Cone’ composters as they ‘cook’ garden creatures that fall in).
+And leave wormeries to experts, as some die when transferring to soil (they are not earthworms – and many die if sent through the post).

-Even Greener make good composting bins made from tough recycled plastic (with base plates to deter unwelcome creatures) and offer large sizes and discounts with some councils.
+You can buy good compost bins from Even Greener (made from recycled plastic, with base plates to deter unwelcome creatures).
+It also offers large sizes and discounts with some councils.
 Or for the kitchen, All Green (Dorset) makes ceramic caddies to store fruit & veggie peelings, ready to tip in your bin, when you go outside.

 How to Make Compost